m1919810/LogicTech-SlimeCustomizer/README.md

 > We don't suggest that you install high version of FinalTECH

 - FinalTECH.jar is provided in our repository used for development
+- Modified slimecustomizer.jar is provided in our repository used for development

 ## Install these slimecustomizers as depend:
 ```